ICUC Social Jobs and Moderation Jobs

 Must have a Twitter and Facebook account and be a regular user of these and other social media sites.

-Must have adequate computer and headset/mic, and subscribe to high speed internet.
+Adequate computer and headset/mic, and subscribe to high speed internet.

 Proficient computer literacy proven through work experience in software applications, spreadsheet tabulations, social media coordination, etc.